 Every day we are helping parents to make the most out of their experience as a divorced parent.
-Whether its making sure that child support payments are received on time, helping parents to meet child support obligations, or simply finding ways to be a better co-parent, SupportPay has been a part of that process.
+Whether it is making sure that child support payments are received on time, assisting the parents to meet child support obligations, or simply finding ways to be a better co-parent, SupportPay has been a part of that process.

 Throughout our time helping parents, though, we’ve had to clear up a lot of facts and myths about paying child support.
 As shocking as it can be, the Internet isn’t always full of honest, fact-checked articles and information!
-Because there is so much false information out there, we thought we’d take the time to clear up what is and isn’t true about child support.
+Because there is so much false information out there, we thought we’d take the time to clear up what is and isn’t true.
 Here are 2 Facts and 2 Myths about child support.

 Fact #1 – How much you owe in child support is based on a calculation.

 This is true.
 There is a formula for each state that takes into account various factors on what a parent will owe the custodial parent, including income, time spent with the child, etc. For a good rundown on how this calculator works, visit our child support calculator.
 Just select your state to get started.

 Myth #1 – Only one parent is responsible for paying child expenses.